ajpar94/ajpar94/README.md

 <img src="https://github.com/ajpar94/ajpar94/blob/main/images/banner_1.png" width="100%"/>

 <p align="center">
   I am a Software Engineer with a passion for building applications that make life simpler.
 Beyond developing systems, I enjoy uncovering insights from complex data across diverse domains, managing end-to-end data pipelines from storage and transformation to analysis and visualization.
-Recently, I ventured into the start-up world by co-founding Treage, which aims to make medical documentation more efficient and intelligent (https://treage.net).
-With the technical development at Treage now complete, I am excited to take on new challenges and strive to create meaningful solutions while staying curious and building my skills along the way:
+Recently, I ventured into the start-up world by co-founding TREAGE, where I led the technical side of the house: building the web app, setting up our databases, and implementing AI features to make medical documentation smarter and more efficient.
+With the technical development at TREAGE now complete, I am excited to take on new challenges and strive to create meaningful solutions while staying curious and building my skills along the way:
 </p>

 <p align="center">